tanghao-xiaomi/docs/en/device_dev_guide/kernel/inter_processor_communication/VirtIO/VirtIO_Framework.md

 ## I. Introduction

-openvela has implemented a complete VirtIO framework based on OpenAMP.
-This framework supports the implementation of various VirtIO drivers compatible with the VirtIO standard at the upper layer, such as VirtIO-Net and VirtIO-Block; and supports different VirtIO transport layer implementations at the lower layer, including VirtIO-MMIO, VirtIO-PCI, etc.
+openvela implements a complete VirtIO framework based on OpenAMP.
+The framework's upper layer supports the implementation of various VirtIO drivers compliant with the VirtIO standard, such as VirtIO-Net and VirtIO-Block.
+Its lower layer supports different VirtIO transport layer implementations, including VirtIO-MMIO and VirtIO-PCI.

 ## II.
-Architecture Diagram
+Architecture

 ### 1. Framework Diagram

-The following figure shows the overall structure of the openvela VirtIO framework, which can be divided into the following three parts:
+The following diagram illustrates the overall structure of the openvela VirtIO framework, which can be divided into three parts:

 1. Driver Layer:

-    The driver layer is responsible for docking VirtIO with the openvela driver framework.
-The driver layer completes device initialization and data interaction by calling the unified interfaces provided by VirtIO.
+    This layer is responsible for interfacing VirtIO with the openvela driver framework.
+It initializes the device and handles data interaction by calling the unified interfaces provided by VirtIO.

 2. VirtIO Layer:

-    The VirtIO layer provides unified interfaces for drivers, supporting registration, uninstallation, and matching mechanisms for Drivers and Devices.
+    This layer provides a unified interface for drivers, supporting the registration, unregistration, and matching mechanism for Drivers and Devices.

 3. Transport Layer:

-    The transport layer supports various transport methods, including MMIO, RemoteProc, and PCI.
+    This layer provides support for different transport methods, including MMIO, RemoteProc, and PCI.

 ![img](./figures/011.svg)

-### 2. Flow Diagram
+### 2. Flowchart

 ![img](./figures/012.svg)

-The above figure shows the matching process and call relationship between VirtIO Device and VirtIO Driver:
+The diagram above shows the matching process and call sequence for a VirtIO Device and a VirtIO Driver:

-1. Driver Registration:
+1. Driver Registration.

-    During openvela initialization, call `virtio_register_drivers()` to register all supported VirtIO Drivers into the VirtIO bus.
+    During openvela initialization, `virtio_register_drivers()` is called to register all supported VirtIO Drivers with the VirtIO bus.

-2. Device Registration:
+2. Device Registration.
 The registration process is initiated by the transport layer:

     - The MMIO transport layer calls `virtio_register_mmio_device()`.
     - The REMOTEPROC transport layer calls `rptun_register_device()`.
     - The PCI transport layer calls `virtio_pci_probe()`.

-After the transport layer completes initialization, call `virtio_register_device()` to register the VirtIO Device into the VirtIO bus.
+    After the transport layer completes initialization, it calls `virtio_register_device()` to register the VirtIO Device with the VirtIO bus.

-3. Driver and Device Matching:
+3. Driver and Device Matching.

-    When the device is registered to the bus, the system attempts to match the Driver and Device.
-If the matching is successful, execute the `probe` function implemented by the Driver.
-In the `probe` function, the driver initializes, configures, and negotiates features (feature negotiation) for the VirtIO Device.
-Depending on the complexity and type of the device, it may also be necessary to initialize private structures or perform additional operations.
+    When a device is registered on the bus, the system attempts to match a Driver with the Device.
+If a match is successful, the Driver's `probe` function is executed.
+Inside the `probe` function, the driver initializes and configures the VirtIO Device and performs operations like feature negotiation.
+Depending on the device's complexity and type, it may also need to initialize private structures or perform additional operations.

-4. Register openvela Driver:
+4. Registering the openvela Driver.

-    The driver is registered into the virtual file system (VFS) for user access via the API provided by the OpenVela driver framework.
+    The driver is registered with the Virtual File System (VFS) by calling APIs provided by the openvela driver framework, making it available to users.

-5. Operation:
+5. Runtime Operation.

-    During operation, the Driver will call the general `virtqueue` interfaces provided by OpenAMP to exchange data and send notifications in the VirtIO standard format, thereby implementing driver functions.
+    During operation, the Driver uses the generic `virtqueue` interface provided by OpenAMP to exchange data and send notifications according to the VirtIO standard, thereby implementing the driver's functionality.

 ## III.
 Code Directory